vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

   the store at around 10:05 AM, and finished paying at 10:15 AM.
 I got back home around 10:35 AM.
 I used the checkout aisle farthest from the street entrance; the cashier was male.

+* 6:40 to 7:05 PM: During the period, I went to Bangkok Thai Cuisine and ordered a yellow curry with tofu.
+I paid by cash.
+The waiter was one of the usual male ones.